What Is Thought Leadership Content? A Practical Guide For B2B SaaS Leaders In 2026

 What thought leadership isn't:

 Tactically, thought leadership content for a B2B SaaS company often takes the form of: executive essays and leadership articles that outline a new evaluation framework for the industry, research-backed whitepapers that reveal hidden metrics, customer case studies that emphasize a counterintuitive approach, and long-form posts that reconcile product limitations with honest buying guidance.
 The common thread: the content offers a clear, defensible position that helps buyers make smarter decisions, ideally favoring your approach.
-On a closely related note, see our guide to cybersecurity marketing agency.
+On a closely related note, see our When Security Sells guide.

 How To Build Thought Leadership Content That Actually Generates Pipeline (Not Just Traffic)